Precinct Delegates Q & A

 How do Precinct Delegates get elected?

-Precinct delegates are elected in the August Democratic Primary (August 7th in 2018).
+Precinct delegates are elected in the August Democratic Primary in even year elections.
 Only Democratic voters will choose Democratic precinct delegates by selecting a Democratic Party ballot.
 Republicans choose their precinct delegates by voting a Republican Party ballot.

 Each precinct is allotted a number of precinct delegates based on past Democratic voting strength.
 Your district or county chair will be able to tell you how many delegate positions have been allocated to your precinct.